microsoft/fluentui/packages/react-components/react-skeleton/SPEC.md

 ## Background

-The `Skeleton` component is a temporary animation placeholder for when a service call takes time to return data and we don't want to block rendering the rest of the UI.
+The `Skeleton` component is a temporary placeholder for UI that is in a loading state.

 ## Prior Art